Dejanvuk/video-editing-platform-poc/README.md

-# video-sharing-platform-poc
+# video-editing-platform-poc
-a simple video sharing platform proof of concept
+a simple video editor platform proof of concept

 Work in progress